JamesBarwell/rpi-gpio.js/README.md

 npm install rpi-gpio
 ```

+You'll also need to install the [GPIO Utility from WiringPi](http://wiringpi.com/download-and-install/).

 ## Usage
 Firstly, make make sure you are running your application as root or with sudo, else the Raspberry Pi will not let you output to the GPIO.